GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 - dirty-register tracking
 - writing each dirty register at the correct time
 - returning user-facing `driver_status_t`

+Driver APIs should also preserve conjugate intent.
+Prefer status-returning `Get*()` APIs as the primary extraction path and `Set*()` APIs as the primary mutation path.
+Value-returning getters may exist as convenience wrappers, but driver code that needs to preserve existing state before a mutation should call the status-returning getter so decode or validation failures are not hidden by fallback values.

 The intended optimized pattern for multi-field configuration is: